Belmont 2020 Odds: favorite, post positions, how to watch

-Barclay Tagg’s Florida Derby (G1) winner Tiz the Law leads the 152nd Belmont Stakes odds at 6-5 and could become the first New York-bred horse to win the race since 1882.
+Tiz the Law leads the 152nd Belmont Stakes odds at 6-5 and could become the first New York-bred horse to win the race since 1882.
+This comes on the heels of winning the Barclay Tagg’s Florida Derby (G1).
 Manny Franco has the ride.
 Todd Pletcher’s Dr Post opens with 5-1 Belmont 2020 odds, and last year’s winning Belmont trainer Mark Casse fields Tap It to Win at 6-1.

 The $1 million Belmont Stakes, which was moved from Saturday, June 6 to Saturday, June 20 due to the COVID-19 pandemic, will run at a shortened distance from 1 1/2-miles (12 furlongs) to 1 1/8-miles (9 furlongs) “to properly account for the schedule adjustments to the Triple Crown series and overall calendar for 3-year-olds in training,” the New York Racing Association said in a statement.